indix/vamana/README.md

 - http://www.qubole.com/blog/product/industrys-first-auto-scaling-hadoop-clusters/ - Paid service

 ## Status
+This project has been used in Production at Indix for more than 3 years for managing multiple Hadoop1 clusters with very good success.
+YARN Support has been added recently.

-This project is being actively developed and should be considered alpha quality.
-If you're interested to contribute, please feel free to fork and send in a Pull Request.
+If you've any feature requests, please feel free to send a PR or create an issue.

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0